Sayomimi/LITA.CAPSTONE/README.md

 ORDER BY Total_purchase_amount DESC
 LIMIT 5;

-SELECT Region,
+--Calculate the percentage of total sales contributed by each region SELECT Region,
 SUM(Quantity * UnitPrice) AS Region_Sales,
 (SUM(Quantity * UnitPrice)/(SELECT SUM(Quantity * UnitPrice) FROM salesdata )* 100) AS Percentage_of_totalsales